RackHD/on-web-ui/specs/ws-spec.md

 # WebSocket Specification:

-### Goal
+### Goals
  1. Allow a WebSocket client to establish a connection to the MonoRail server via WebSocket protocol and communicate in real time.
-In order to provide a better user experience in the UI it should be able to subscribe and receive log output from nodes running workflows.
-Perhaps even MonoRail logs as well.

- 2. There should also be a way for the client to subscript to various resource events such as newly created items, updated item, and removed item.
-Generally the client will only be reading data from the server, there are no plans to write updates through WebSockets, though this is a possibility in the future.
-However WebSocket clients should be able to query resource collection.
+ 2. Clients should be able to subscribe to RabbitMQ topics so that workflow status and logs can be seen in real time.

+ 3. Clients should be able to subscribe to database events, such as new documents, deletes, and updated documents.

 ### Recommended NodeJS Library